Oct. 10, 2023

 Another lysosomal storage disease often confused with the mucopolysaccharidoses is mucolipidosis.
 In this disorder, excessive amounts of fatty materials known as lipids (another principal component of living cells) are stored, in addition to smaller carbohydrates called sugars.
 Individuals with mucolipidosis may share some of the clinical features associated with the mucopolysaccharidoses (certain facial features, bony structure abnormalities, and damage to the brain).

+Signs and symptoms.
 The mucopolysaccharidoses share many clinical features but have varying degrees of severity.
-These features can or may not be apparent at birth but progress as the storage of glycosaminoglycans affects bone, skeletal structure, connective tissues, and organs.
-The age of presentation varies widely.
+These features may be apparent at birth but progress as the storage of glycosaminoglycans affects bone, skeletal structure, connective tissues, and organs.
+The age of presentation, or onset, varies widely.

-Seven distinct clinical types and numerous subtypes of the mucopolysaccharidoses have been identified.
+Types of mucopolysaccharidoses.
+Seven distinct clinical types and numerous subtypes of mucopolysaccharidoses have been identified.
 Although each mucopolysaccharidosis (MPS) differs clinically, most individuals experience a period of normal development followed by a decline in physical and/or mental function.

 Life expectancy in MPS III is extremely varied.
 Most individuals with MPS III live into their teenage years, and some live into their 20s or 30s.